christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 $$ L = \text{CrossEntropy} (\text{Softmax} (\text{Dense}_\theta^2 ( \text{ReLu} ( \text{Dense}_\theta^1  (x) ) ) ) ) $$

-Here, for example, I have two dense layer and two activations (one ReLu and one Softmax).
+Here, for example, I have two dense layers and two activations (one ReLu and one Softmax).
 There are two parameters

 $$ \theta = [ \theta_1, \theta_2 ] $$